hushus46/28B-Notes/index.md

 # Welcome to the notes directory for this class!
+## Please notify me of typo errors or design suggestions: <husseinhijazi@brandeis.edu>

 ## If you are looking for the full set of notes in one PDF document, [click here!](https://hushus46.github.io/28B-Notes/Main.pdf)